basho-labs/riak-test-docker/README.md

 ## Quick Example

-Before we go into details of how to configure and use ```riak-test-docker``` in your tests, let's take a quick look at simple example.
+Before we go into details of how to configure and use ```riak-test-docker``` in your tests, let's take a quick look at a simple example.

 ```java
   @Test